 This explains why cocoa producers in Côte d’Ivoire are poorer now than they were decades ago.

 In Ghana, the government, through the cocoa marketing board, COCOBOD, has managed the transition from slash and burn to sedentary farming.
 The government created a mass spraying programme to control diseases and pests.
-It also subsidised fertiliser and created a pricing policy that has sometimes amounted to a government subsidy this links need users to subscribe.
+It also subsidised fertiliser and created a pricing policy that has sometimes amounted to a government subsidy (this link needs users to subscribe).
 Due to the extra free input provided by the government, sometimes supported by NGOs and multinational corporations, farmers have not become poorer in Ghana.
 But the approach has led to huge debt for COCOBOD.
 For example, COCOBOD incurred GHc2 billion (US$367 million) debt for subsidising the price of cocoa for the year 2017.